- General Information

 Q: Are official transcripts required for the application?

-A: No, we will accept unofficial copies of your transcript for initial admissions review.
+A: No, please submit unofficial copies of your transcript for initial admissions review.
 You will be notified if you are required to submit an official copy of your transcript.

 Q: Am I eligible to apply if I don't have an undergraduate degree in ESS/geology/geophysics?